 No. Although we write about many SBA OHA size appeal decisions and GAO bid protest decisions, we do not cover them all.
 Instead, we pick and choose which ones to cover, based on what we think will be of most interest to readers.

 We may cover a decision because it illustrates an important point of law or because it signals a change in existing law, for instance.
 On the other hand, we may ignore a highly-contested case because it does not cover any new ground.
 If your favorite SBA or GAO decision (and who doesn’t have one?) was left out, you can always contact us to suggest that we cover it.

 How Can I Find Relevant Posts?

 Like most blogs, SmallGovCon is organized in reverse chronological order, with the most recent posts appearing first.
 However, if you’re only interested in our posts on the service-disabled veteran-owned small business program, for example, you can use the site’s handy search function to find them.

 Can I Write for SmallGovCon?

 If you have something interesting to say about government contracts, feel free to contact me to discuss the possibility of a guest post.
 Yes, your name, company name, and contact information will be displayed with your guest post, allowing readers to reach out directly to you.
 No, we will not accept your post if it consists of blatant marketing, rather than government contracts news or commentary.
 Additionally, we will not accept your post if it is off-topic, that is, if it deals with any subject other than federal government contracts law.

 Why Haven’t You Answered My Legal Question?

 SmallGovCon is designed to provide educational legal news and commentary to the small government contracting community.
-Although we hope that the posts will lead to comment and discussion (and encourage you to post your comments for individual articles), we do not provide answers to specific legal questions for non-clients–including “follow up” on topics discussed on the blog.
+Although we hope that the posts will lead to comment and discussion, we do not provide answers to specific legal questions for non-clients–including “follow up” on topics discussed on the blog.
 If you are interested in becoming a client of our firm, please contact me.